ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - Created by Dan Bricklin and Bob Frankston of Software Arts
 - Packaged and distributed by Personal Software
 - Unpecidented success
-- > Sales totalled $1 million in six months and were expected to reach $2.5 million within a year.
+- > **Sales totalled $1 million in six months and were expected to reach $2.5 million within a year.**
 - Adapted for TRS-80, Atari 800, Commodore PET, and now HP 85
 - PLUS refers to graphics (can connect to plotter)
 - Added variance and internal rate of return
 - Can now edit a cell without rewriting the entire line
 - Added a help command
-- > VisiCalc is probably the most important microcomputer tool yet developed.
+- > **VisiCalc is probably the most important microcomputer tool yet developed.**

+## 1981-09-14
+### InfoWorld
+#### Volume 3 - Number 18
+- Section: InfoNews/Hardware
+- Title: **HP's High-End Micro** (page 38)
+- Author: Richard A. Milewski
+- HP-125 supports the only version of VisiCalc currently available on CP/M
+- Section: InfoWorld Software Review
+- Title: **VisiList for VisiCalc from Computer Stations, Inc.** (page 22)
+- Author: David Ness and Alan Krigman
+- Allows you to have a view of all the formulas for each cell
+- Price: $25
+- Title: **VisiCalc Spawns Products**
+- > VisiCalc is usually referred to as a "scratch-pad" program.
+- "Workalike" programs:
+  - Vector Graphic's ExecuPlan
+  - Sorcim's Super-Calc
+  - Lifeboat Associates's T/Maker2

+## 1981-12-14
+### New York Magazine
+- Title: **Wizard in Your Home** (page 51)
+- Byline: A Guide to Personal Computers
+- Author: Steve Ditlea
+- **About 200,000 copies sold**
+- Apple II, Atari 800, I.B.M.
+Personal Computer, TRS-80 Model III
+- Price: $200
+- VisiCalc Real Estate Templates ($65)
+  - Apple's Special Delivery Software Division
+  - Comparative depreciation
+  - Amortization
+  - Mortgage-loan analysis
+- Personal Tax Preparer ($100)
+  - Pansophics
+  - Prompts for information, prints 1040 form and stores records in VisiCalc format